rugbyprof/3013-Algorithms/Lectures/LectureMaterials/09-Tries/README.md

 Both coding examples below serve nearly the same purpose, load some words then search using a partial string match.
 I have plenty of data for you to do much more even in this directory!
 Look [HERE](dictionary.txt)

+The Chat GPT code looks skimpy so if you want a full born implementation, go [HERE](https://replit.com/@rugbyprof/3013TrieSpring2021-1) and look at this code!!

 ```cpp

 #include <iostream>